 This course explores the importance of location in everyday choices we make from the optics of Economics: how economic activity is spread across space and implications of space in economic decision making.
 The course extends the traditional theoretical bases of economic analysis by introducing the regional aspects to supply, demand, and market forces.
 First the course will try to answer general questions such as, why do cities exist? why do people live in cities? how do firms decide where to locate? what determines the location, growth and size of a city? which policies can modify the shape of a city?
 Having discussed why we live in cities, the course will analyse the economic problems of living in cities.
 Regional and urban economies in Asia will be used as practical case studies to test the real-world potential of the theoretical bases of economics of location.

 This is a course which provides the students with soft skills that need to be acquired by a professional.
 The main objective of this course is to develop an individual well-equipped with professional skills and positive attitudes.
 It also aims to develop a balance personality with higher social and career prospects.
 Methods of instruction are mainly interactive sessions, guest lectures, discussions, lectures and workshops covering areas of personal grooming, etiquette, planning self-presentation at different occasions and effective interpersonal skills.
+Two day Outward Bound Training Programme is one of the main events organized under this course.
 This career development training would be offered in two semesters as Part I, BEC 2041: Career Development Training in the year II, semester I and Part II, BEC 2045: Career Development Training in the year II, semester II.
+Evaluation criteria of these non-credit courses are discussed in a note below*

 This is a Special English Language Programme introduced by the Department for the improvement of English language competence of the students, in addition to the credit courses in the degree programme.
 The programme has specially been designed for the students who require further English language competence at an advanced level for communicative, academic, reference and research purposes parallel to the objectives of the Department.
-This is a six-semester programme which offers the course units; BEC: 2042 Expressive English and BEC: 2046 Formal English for the year II, BEC: 3043 Stylistic Analysis and BEC: 3049 Critical Reading for the year III and, BEC: 4044 Language Analysis and BEC: 4050 Analysis of Grammar for the year IV in sequence.
-The students who complete this programme will be awarded a certificate by the Department.
+This is a five-semester programme which offers the course units; BEC 2001 English for Business Economics Part I, BEC 2002 English for Business Economics Part II, BEC 3001 English for Business Economics Part III, BEC 3002 English for Business Economics Part IV and BEC 4001 Academic Writing for Business Economics.
+Evaluation criteria of these non-credit courses are discussed in a note below*